zingsurfer/eventblock/README.md

 # Challenges faced
 Truffle and Ganeche were very easy to work with.
 Our challenges arose when we trying to deploy to Netlify and adjusting the process from localhost.
+As a team new to solidty, getting our cotract verified onchain for the OpenZeplin Defender bounty was far more challenging than expected.
+Better docs on verifying a Solidity contract would be greatly appreciated.
+We were able to get it working, eventually https://defender.openzeppelin.com/#/admin/contracts/auroratest-0xAeb9b07A09EC3c7c604418eC3f6b0CfdA42e0E93
 # Bounties
 -  OpenZeppelin Defender Integration [https://docs.openzeppelin.com/defender/](https://docs.openzeppelin.com/defender/)